-This bill would add Goochland County, Powhatan County, and Warren County to the list of counties that are currently authorized to impose the transient occupancy tax at a maximum rate of five percent.
-Revenues from the portion of tax in excess of two percent would be required to be used solely for tourism or marketing of tourism.
+This bill would add Appomattox, Mathews, Middlesex, and New Kent Counties to the list of counties that may impose a transient occupancy tax at a rate above two percent but not to exceed five percent.
+The bill would require the revenue attributable to the tax in excess of two percent shall be used solely for tourism and travel purposes.